Part 1 Part 2 Part 3 Part 4 Part 5 Part 6 Part 7 Part 8 Part 9 Part 10 Part 11 Part 12 Part 13 Part 14

 "Good," he said to Raymond.
 "Be grateful you've got friends.
 Think of your friends, and how your behavior and appearance can affect their safety, and what they try so hard to do."

-"You might want to be just a bit careful lecturing me about my friends' safety.
-Sir.
+"You might want to be just a bit careful lecturing me about my friends' safety, Sir.
 You going to have me dealt with if I'm too troublesome, like you had Smith dealt with?
-Or maybe finally I'll just decide that I need to deal with you before you deal with me"
+Or maybe finally I'll just decide that I need to deal with you before you deal with me."

 "Oh please don't be melodramatic!
 A bit ironic, while we're at it, you lecturing me right now about being careful.
 Do try to calm down and think for a moment, Raymond.
 My word is in fact not all that you have about Smith, you also have someone rather widely known as a Leftist, known not previously to have been in the pocket of the reaction, suddenly sporting suits costing a month of his salary apiece, and that expensive watch on the end of that bloody great platinum chain.
 In Smith's case, in fact, you have my word, plus his extremely erratic behavior."

-"But about you, all I have is your word. you could well be triple-agent passing yourself off as a double-agent, giving just enough help to me and others like me to keep the flow of information going the other way.
+"But about you, all I have is your word.
+You could well be a triple-agent passing yourself off as a double-agent, giving just enough help to me and others like me to keep the flow of information going the other way.
 Well, I'm tired of it.
 I want to be given more information about your network, I want to be reassured that the man I've been working for is who he says he is.
 Yes, I suppose the reasonable thing to do would be to take some sick leave, go to the country for a week or two, maybe to a spa, have you tell everyone I'd just needed a break, then come back and as if all I'd needed was a rest.
 Well sorry, but I just don't feel like being so reasonable.
 I think I've earned the right to make some demands.
-For or I know about you, you might be neither a double- nor a triple-agent, but an independent, pretending to be on everyone's side but really on no-one's side, merrily lying to everyone you meet and plundering everyone you can.
+For all I know about you, you might be neither a double- nor a triple-agent, but an independent, pretending to be on everyone's side but really on no-one's side, merrily lying to everyone you meet and plundering everyone you can.
 Your great big house and your piles of cash are real, whether you swindled the reaction of them or not."